-(dogs) or intraduodenal (rats) dose of 2 or 200 mg/kg (Fig. 3).
-The concentrations of total radioactivity in the bile were also determined in dogs after 14 days of repeated dosing at an oral [14 C]fasiglifam dose of 200 mg/kg per day.
-After the 14th administration, the concentrations of total radioactivity in dog bile at 2 and 8 hours postdose were 12,143 and 18,357 μ g Eq/ml, respectively, which were approximately similar to or slightly higher than those in dogs after a single oral dose of 200 mg/kg (6668 and 14,089 μ g Eq/ml at 2 and 8 hours, respectively).
-The results also indicated that the concentrations of total radioactivity in dog bile were 54- to 173-fold higher than those in the liver after 14 days of repeated dosing at an oral dose of 200 mg/kg per day (224 and 106 μ g Eq/ml at 2 and 8 hours, respectively).
+Determination of the concentrations of total radioactivity, fasiglifam, and fasiglifam-G in bile after from the gallbladder of dogs.
+Time-course studies showed that the concentrations of total radioactivity in dog bile were up to 7-fold higher than those in rat bile after receiving a single oral (dogs) or ID (rats) dose of 2 or 200 mg/kg (Figure 3).
+The concentrations of total radioactivity in the bile were also determined in dogs after 14 days of repeated dosing at an oral [C]fasiglifam dose of 200 mg/kg/day.
+After the 14th administration, the concentrations of total radioactivity in dog bile at 2 and 8 h postdose were 12143, and 18357 μg equiv./mL, respectively, which were approximately similar or slightly higher than those in dogs after a single oral dose of 200 mg/kg (6668 and 14089 μg equiv./mL at 2 and 8 h, respectively).
+The results also indicated that the concentrations of total radioactivity in dog bile were 54- to 173-fold higher than those in the liver after 14 days of repeated dosing at an oral dose of 200 mg/kg/day (224 and 106 μg equiv./mL at 2 and 8 h, respectively).